Women Writers Have Always Been Targeted for Anti-Semitic Hatred

 Friedman and Pozner are among many women who raised early alerts about why online harassment matters and how it affects traditionally marginalize voices.
 When it comes to women, religion, sex, race, age, and appearance are all fair game for harassers when “critiquing” women.
 Studies show that, for example, when male journalists ideas are called out their harassment is less gendered and sustained.
 The disparity has always been pretty clear.
 Yet, the minute these violent and vitriolic attacks spread to men, we start to see more coverage of the issue.

 Had researchers started looking at the harassment women have been dealing with online before now, perhaps a better pattern could have been detected or responsive privacy and security measures developed by media platforms and institutions in place to handle this.
 Either way, it's not looking too bright.
 Donald Trump's win validates the harassing behavior that has spiked in the last year and his naming Steve Bannon, whose platform, Breitbart, was a major nexus of alt-right networked hatred, doesn't suggest understanding or a commitment to change.

 "I feel that there will be actual bloodshed," laments Friedman.
 "I think that there is some subset of these guys — and I say guys incisively — who are not going to just say they lost and go home.
 I think certainly you're going to see a wild increase in online harassment and abuse.
 Just the acting out of anger will be terrifying.
 I would be surprised if it doesn't result in some real world flesh and blood violence.
 It's very scary.
 I think that violent — both online and off — will be both anti-Semitic and misogynist and racist."

 Socially tolerated targeting of women writers online in these ways was a canary in the coalmine.

-More articles in WMC Speech Project by Tag: Activism and advocacy, Alt-Right, Cross-platform harassment, Doxing, Intersectionality, Rape and death threats
+More articles by Tag: Activism and advocacy, Alt-Right, Cross-platform harassment, Doxing, Intersectionality, Rape and death threats